dwarvesf/playbook/operations/hiring-for-operations-team.md

 ---
-title: Hiring for Operations team
+title: Hiring for operations team
 description: Operations is a very sensitive area of the company, so be very picky.
 A great ops person can dramatically improve the way your company works and make your life a lot easier.
 date: 2020-01-25
 authors: